Your sense of self and identity can dissolve or even be rewritten over years of trauma, abuse, and/or dysfunction.

 That’s what segment one is about.
 It’s time to create, or re-create, who you are.

-In segment two I read a letter from “Mary” who is feeling guilt for leaving an emotionally abusive husband.
+In segment two, I read a letter from “Mary,” who is feeling guilty about leaving an emotionally abusive husband.
 She knows leaving is the right step, but she wants to know how she can overcome the guilt that comes with it.

 An emotional abuser exploits your kindness, compassion, and generosity.
 They know how to use who you are against you.